MacBook Pro: Touch Bar (2016–2021)

-The 2019 MacBook Pro was the final model that could run macOS Mojave 10.14, which is the final macOS version that can run 32-bit applications such as Microsoft Office for Mac 2011.
+The 2019 MacBook Pro (except the 16 in model) is the final model that could run macOS Mojave 10.14, which is the final macOS version that can run 32-bit applications such as Microsoft Office for Mac 2011.

 A report by AppleInsider claimed that the updated "Butterfly" keyboard fails twice as often as previous models, often due to particles stuck beneath the keys.
 Repairs for stuck keys have been estimated to cost more than $700.
 In May 2018, two class action lawsuits were filed against Apple regarding the keyboard problem; one alleged a "constant threat of nonresponsive keys and accompanying keyboard failure" and accusing Apple of not alerting consumers to the problem.
 In June 2018, Apple announced a Service Program to "service eligible MacBook and MacBook Pro keyboards, free of charge".
 The 2018 models added a membrane underneath keys to prevent malfunction from dust.
 As of early 2019, there were reports of problems with the same type of keyboards in the 2018 MacBook Air.
 In May 2019, Apple modified the keyboard for the fourth time and promised that any MacBook keyboard with butterfly switches would be repaired or replaced free of charge for a period of four years after the date of sale.

 The Touch Bar MacBook Pro received mixed reviews.
 The display, build quality, and audio quality were praised but many complained about the butterfly keyboard; the little-used Touch Bar; and the absence of USB-A ports, HDMI port, and SD card slot.

-On May 4, 2020, Apple announced an updated 13-inch model with the Magic Keyboard.
-The four Thunderbolt port version comes with 10th generation Ice Lake-U processors, updated graphics, up to 32 GB of memory and 4 TB of storage, and supports 6K output to run the Pro Display XDR.
+On May 4, 2020, Apple announced an updated 13 in model with the Magic Keyboard.
+The four Thunderbolt port version comes with 10th-generation Ice Lake-U processors, updated graphics, up to 32 GB of memory and 4 TB of storage, and supports 6K output to run the Pro Display XDR.
 The two Thunderbolt port version has the same Coffee Lake processors, graphics, and maximum storage and memory as the 2019 two Thunderbolt port models.
-The 2020 13-inch models are also 0.02 inches (0.6 mm) thicker than the 2019 models.
+The 2020 13 in models are also 0.02 in thicker than the 2019 models.